dlange98/XamarinAppCenterDemo/MOBILE.md

 ## Push Notifications

-Follow the sections that describe configuring push notifications for each platform.
-Note we are modifying the native apps given notifications are are native to each platform.
+Follow the the documentation in the links that describe configuring push notifications for each platform.
+Note we are modifying the native apps, given notifications are are native to each platform.

 ### Android

-To add push notifications to android follow the [Android push notifications](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/notification-hubs/xamarin-notification-hubs-push-notifications-android-gcm.md)
+To add push notifications to android follow the doc: [Android push notifications](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/notification-hubs/xamarin-notification-hubs-push-notifications-android-gcm.md)

 Note after you complete the steps in the link above you need to add the following to the `AndroidManifest.xml` file.
 The _category:name_ need to match the projects package name.